-Another top contender for the best kettle for hard water is the De’Longhi KBJ3001 Brillante Kettle with rapid and safe boiling features.
-The electric kettle uses 3 kW to boil 1.7 litres of water in little time.
+Another top contender for the best kettle for hard water is the De’Longhi KBJ3001 Brillante Kettle, which has rapid and safe boiling features.
+The electric kettle uses 3 kW to boil 1.7 litres of water quickly.
 When the water is hot enough, the kettle automatically shuts off.
-Also, taking the kettle off its base while it is boiling activates its automatic shutoff.
+Also, taking the kettle off its base while boiling activates its automatic shutoff.

 The De’Longhi KBJ3001 Brillante Kettle’s removable and washable limescale filter prevents unwanted elements from entering your cuppa.
-Its pull off lid also provides easy access to clean accumulated limescale within the kettle.
+Its pull-off lid provides easy access to clean accumulated limescale within the kettle.

-Besides being suitable for boiling hard water, the De’Longhi Brillante Kettle is an attractive looking kettle.
+Besides being suitable for boiling hard water, the De’Longhi Brillante kettle is attractive.
 Its black plastic body looks like a triangle with diamond-shaped patterns running across it.
 If you doubt the plastic body’s durability, know that the product comes with a 1-year manufacturer’s guarantee.

 The water level indicator beside the handle is easily visible for accurate filling.
-On the downside, the kettle is a bit noisy when boiling, and it is pricier than many of its competitors.
+On the downside, the kettle is a bit noisy when boiling and pricier than many of its competitors.

 - Plastic interior and exterior